MattHowdy/stylelike/README.md

 #StyleLike
-This project is made for UXStudio to showcase my frontend skill.
+This project is made to showcase my frontend skill.
 The design follows the given style guide.
 The campaign statistics is purposely hidden on smaller screen device to keep relevant information visible for users.